Tubbz-alt/sbo-templates/README.rst

 - Auto-import data from .info file
   (such as maintainer name, appllication name, version etc.)
 - Autocorrect the quotation mark in the .info file
-- Warning for failed checksum.
+- Warning for failed checksumss.
-- Auto-update the source checksum
+- Auto-update the sources checksums.

 Install
 -------